Methods of control

 • Managing blood and body fluids: spillages and transport of specimens

-• Decontaminating equipment: cleaning, disinfection and sterilization
+• Decontaminating equipment: cleaning, disinfection and sterilisation

 • Maintain a clean clinical environment